mengedagnaw/weather-image-classification-cnn/README.md

 The workflow includes:

-- downloading and extracting the weather image dataset
 - detecting image classes from folder names
 - preprocessing and resizing images
 - applying stratified train-test splitting